-The City Council finds that development on the West Coast Highway frontage of the lower campus of Hoag Hospital may have the potential to affect the aesthetics of the West Newport area as viewed from surrounding arterial roadways.
-The effect of this section is to establish a Site Plan Review requirement by the Planning Commission for certain individual projects which are proposed by the hospital to differ from the setback, horizontal and vertical articulation requirements as set forth in Section V.D.2. to insure that these projects conform with the objectives of the General Plan and the Master Plan for Hoag Hospital.
+The City Council finds that development on the Lower Campus of Hoag Hospital may have the potential to affect the aesthetics of the community.
+The effect of this section is to establish a Site Plan Review requirement for certain individual projects - to insure that these projects conform with the goals and policies of the General Plan, provisions of this Planned Community Development Plan, the Development Agreement and the standards set forth below in sub-section F. The following classifications of projects are subject to the Site Plan Review: